WigglyMuffin/Questionable/README.md

 - ✅ Side Quests (Most)
 - ⚠️ Custom Delivery (Partial)

+**Quest Database & Tools:**
+- **[Quest Coverage](https://wigglymuffin.github.io/FFXIV-Tools/)** - Explore quest coverage and paths

 ## Disclaimer

 **Use at your own risk.** While this plugin automates quest completion and is designed to simulate normal player behaviour, never leave it unattended as automation always carries inherent risks.

 ## License

+**As of version 6.9, this project has transitioned from AGPL v3 to proprietary licensing.**
-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+- Version 6.8 and earlier: GNU Affero General Public License v3.0
+- Version 6.9 and later: All Rights Reserved (proprietary)

+See the [LICENSE](LICENSE) file for details.

 ## Credits